โœ๏ธ ARE YOU TIRED OF TAKING NOTES WITHOUT DOING ANYTHING SIGNIFICANT WITH THEM?

 I’m not Dracula to see if there’s a full moon or half.
 This is not relevant to my content calendar.

-Then once you’ve created the Calendar, export it and import it into Obsidian.
+Once you’ve created the Calendar, export it and import it into Obsidian.

 Fantasy Calendar for Obsidian adds a new calendar pane on the right-hand side.
 I like that you directly link a note to a specific date.